 For gluten-and-dairy-free version

-1 cup Daiya sliced or shredded cheese (non-dairy)
+1 cup (about 1 pack) Daiya sliced cheese (non-dairy)

 1 pack Siete Cassava Tortillas